Connect with us

 Ask the venue about available catering options, and don’t forget dessert.

-Make sure to organize for a professional wedding caterer, that can prepare a special menu for the shower.
-The menu should be light and spicy, avoid local dishes.
+Make sure to organize for a professional wedding caterer to prepare a special menu for the shower.
+The menu should be light and spicy, and local dishes should be avoided.

 🌟 Prepare games and activities.